Describe what your company does in a few words

 What is the aim of our grant making?

-We aim to make grants to a wide range of organisations working to alleviate poverty and improve lives in Bristol, Gloucestershire, Wiltshire & Swindon.
+We aim to support people who are living in poverty or financial hardship by making grants to a wide range of organisations that are working to alleviate poverty and improve lives in Bristol, Gloucestershire, Wiltshire & Swindon.

 What are our funding criteria?